near/wallet-selector/packages/opto-wallet/README.md

 import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupOptoWallet } from "@near-wallet-selector/opto-wallet";

-// My NEAR Wallet for Wallet Selector can be setup without any params or it can take two optional params. const optoWallet = setupOptoWallet({
+// My NEAR Wallet for Wallet Selector can be setup without any params or it can take few optional params, see options below. const optoWallet = setupOptoWallet({
   walletUrl: "https://app.testnet.optowallet.com",
   iconUrl: "https://yourdomain.com/yourwallet-icon.png"